Bearded Dragon with Black Beard – Is it normal?

 What does it mean when a bearded dragon has a black beard?
 This can be a frightening development, especially for first-time bearded dragon pet parents.
 Is this something to be concerned about?

-In this article, we’ll take a look at some of the most common causes of a black beard in bearded dragons.
+In this article, we’ll take a look at some of the most common causes of a black color beard in bearded dragons.
 Let’s get started!

 1).
 Getting Used to a New Tank